The lawyers at Johnson//Becker are pursuing litigation against the manufacturers of Similac, Alimentum, and EleCare baby formula products.

 - EleCare LCP Hypoallergenic

-Do I Have an EleCare Baby Formula Lawsuit?
-Contact a Lawyer.
+Questions About an EleCare Baby Formula Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If your infant has been sickened by EleCare baby formula, you should be aware that you may be entitled to holding the manufacturers of the defective baby formula accountable by filing a lawsuit.